top of page

 The Retreat Programme

-The College’s Retreat Programme is integral to the whole R.E programme.
-In Junior School groups are taken one morning or afternoon so that each pupil has the opportunity for a retreat experience once per year.
+In Junior School, each student has the opportunity for a retreat experience once per year.
 Each year follows a particular theme.

 bottom of page